Sewage Treatment Plant (STP): Process, Working & Installation

 Install a sewage treatment plant in your society and it will have a multitude of health and environmental benefits.

-Here’s a quick overview of the processes that are taking place inside the sewage treatment plan.
+Here’s a quick overview of the STP plant processes that are taking place inside the sewage treatment plant.

 Stage of TreatmentProcesses Involved